 “We’re one of the only countries that doesn’t have separate laws governing its punishment, which leads to extreme sentencing disparities,” Clara said.
 “Beyond the legal aspect, I am interested in the role of shame, social isolation, and cultural norms in motivating this form of tragic maternal violence.”

-She first decided to pursue the project while she was teaching an advanced PWR course for the Notation in Science Communication.
+She first decided to pursue the project while she was teaching an advanced PWR course, Self & Science for the Notation in Science Communication.
 She was interested in changing her own writing practice—experimenting with more narrative nonfiction.